Multi‑Org Strategy (Region × Project)

 ## Access and Roles

 * Treat each org as a hard boundary for RBAC.
-Grant administrators per org; avoid cross‑org role assignments.
+Grant administrators per org and avoid cross-org role assignments.

 * Keep default roles as-is unless you have a clear need for custom roles.